 - Lively only sells one model of hearing aid

-Lively offers high-quality hearing devices made by ReSound.
+We recommend Lively for their high-quality hearing devices made by ReSound.
 Keeping their hearing tests, consultations, and adjustments entirely online helps Lively trim the price tag considerably.
 You’d have to look hard to find good hearing aids that are more affordable than Lively… unless you visit Innerbody Research first, that is.
-We’ve done that legwork for you, discovering that our top choice for high-quality, low-cost hearing aids (MdHearingAid) actually saves you more money.
-The fact that Lively’s package includes 3 years of hearing consultations or check-ups is noteworthy.
-But if you’re looking for good hearing aids at the lowest price and with the convenience of an entirely online experience – and especially if you only need one hearing aid – learn about MDHearingAid before you buy.
+We’ve done that legwork for you and can recommend other high-quality, low-cost hearing aids that actually you a bit more money.
+However, the fact that Lively’s package includes 3 years of hearing consultations or check-ups is noteworthy; for many people, this could be well worth a little added up-front cost.

 Innerbody Research recently celebrated its 20-year anniversary online.
 Over the past two decades, we have helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.